 Stage Action Public Participation Neighbourhood Area [Neighbourhood Forum] Application Note: As Pendle is fully parished the neighbourhood planning body (NPB) will normally be a parish or town council.
 Regulation 5 [Regulation 8] NPB sends PBC an application which must include: A map identifying the area.
 A statement explaining why the area is considered to be appropriate.
 A statement that the organisation making the application is considered to be a relevant body.
 Regulation 6 [Regulation 9] If the application is valid PBC must publicise it on its website and in any other way that is likely to bring it to the attention of people who live, work or carry out business in the area.
 The duration of the consultation will be 4 or 6 weeks depending on the nature of the application.
 PBC considers any representations and decides whether to accept the application.
 Regulation 7 [Regulation 10] Decision publicised on PBC website and in any other way that is likely to bring it to the attention of people who live, work or carry out business in the area.
 Preparation NPB prepares the neighbourhood plan, which can involve formal / informal public consultation, as necessary.
-PBC provides advice and assistance.
-NPB, who are leading this part of the process, should facilitate continuous and meaningful engagement with their local community.
+PBC provides support, advice and assistance.
+NPB lead on the preparation of the plan and should facilitate continuous and meaningful engagement with their local community.
 Pre-submission consultation NPB consults with the local community and others who may be affected by the plan.
-PBC supports and offers advice, including the provision of relevant contact details.
+PBC offers advice and provides contact details for relevant consultees.
 Regulation 14 Statutory six-week public consultation prior to submission of the plan to PBC.
 Submission Regulation 15 NPB submits final draft of its plan and all supporting documents to PBC.
 Regulation 16 Upon receipt PBC is required to: • publicise the neighbourhood plan on its website • notify relevant consultation bodies • make documents available for inspection at public locations